John Charles Daly: Television

 Daly's first foray into television was as a panelist on the game show Celebrity Time.
 This led to a job in 1950 as the host and moderator on a new panel show produced by Goodson–Todman, What's My Line?
 The show lasted 17 years, with Daly hosting all but four episodes of the weekly series.

-In 1954–55, in addition to his duties with What's My Line?, Daly also hosted the final year of the NBC Television game show Who Said That?, in which celebrities tried to determine the speaker of quotations taken from recent news reports.

 Each What's My Line? panelist introduced the next in line at the start of the show.
-On Fred Allen's death in 1956, Random House book publisher co-founder and humorist Bennett Cerf became the anchor panelist who would usually introduce Daly.
+On Fred Allen's death in 1956, Random House book publisher and humorist Bennett Cerf became the anchor panelist who would usually introduce Daly.
 Cerf usually prefaced his introduction with a pun or joke that over time became a pun or joke at Daly's expense.
 Daly would then often fire back his own retort.
 Cerf and Daly enjoyed a friendly feud from across the stage for the remainder of the history of the program.
 The mystery guest on the final CBS program (aired September 3, 1967) was Daly himself.
-Daly had received many letters over the years asking him to fill that role; until the finale he never could, because Daly served as the "emergency mystery guest", in case the scheduled celebrity failed to show on the live program.
+Daly had received many letters over the years asking him to fill that role; until the finale he never could, because Daly served as the "emergency mystery guest" in case the scheduled celebrity failed to show on the live program.

-According to producer Gil Fates, Daly was resistant to changes that would have appealed to a younger audience but might have diminished the show's dignity.
-For example, Daly usually referred to the panelists formally, such as "Mr. Cerf."
-The producers, Fates said, were unable to challenge Daly for fear of losing him as the show's moderator.
-The series spawned a brief radio version in 1952 that was also hosted by Daly.
+According to producer Gil Fates, Daly was resistant to changes that would have diminished the show's dignity.
+Daly insisted on a formal procedure; for example, he addressed the panelists as "Miss" or "Mister", and both Daly and the panelists always wore formal attire in keeping with the moderator's scholarly bearing.
+Toward the end of the network run, in the mid-1960s, Fates broached the idea of expanding the usual format to include playful, on-stage demonstrations of the contestants' products or services, for the sake of variety, only to be met with Daly's "Look, kiddo.
+If you want to do stuff like this, do it on I've Got a Secret."
+The producers, Fates said, were unable to challenge Daly for fear of losing him as the show's moderator, and the format remained sedentary with Daly presiding from his desk.
+Only after Daly's departure was Fates able to expand the format, when the retooled What's My Line? was revived for syndication in 1968.

+The series spawned a brief radio version in 1952, also hosted by Daly.
 The series also inspired a multitude of concurrent international versions and a syndicated U.S. revival in 1968 in which Daly did not participate.
 He was a vice president at ABC during the 1950s.
 He did hosting duties on Who Said That?, It's News to Me, We Take Your Word, and Open Hearing.
 Daly was a narrator on The Voice of Firestone starting in 1958.